euphorie/osha.oiradoc/docs/manuals/editor2.rst

 .. figure:: images/editor/editor_edit_sector_link.png
     :align: center
+    :height: 350px
-    :alt: The 'Edit' link on a sector
+    :alt: The “Edit” link on a sector

-    *The 'Edit' link on a sector*
+    *The “Edit” link on a sector*

-You will then see a form similar to this:
+You will then see a form similar to the one shown in the image below.

 .. figure:: images/editor/editor_16_selecting_colours.png
     :align: center
+    :height: 550px
-    :alt: The 'Settings' form for a sector
+    :alt: The “Settings” form for a sector

-    *The 'Settings' form for a sector (with a custom logo already present)*
+    *The “Settings” form for a sector (with a custom logo already present)*

 Without customisation, the standard OiRA logo is displayed on the sidebar of the client.
-But you may also upload your sector's own logo:
+But you may also upload your sector's own logo.

 Under *Logo* you check the box *My own*, then click on *Choose file* to navigate on your computer for selecting the image to upload.
 Finally, click on *Save* at the bottom of the page.
 You can change the image at a later date if needed, or switch back to the standard logo.